SWEN90009-2022/swen90009-2022-resources/workshop_material/Wk_2_Workshop_Trello_Confluence_Github.md

 3.  add team members to your private project repository;
 4.  structure your folders as detailed below:

->├── docs/		Documentation files (you can create subfolders here to organize your requirements and meeting minutes)
+>├── docs/		Documentation files (you can create subfolders here to organize your requirements)

 >├── tests/		Validation and Verification tests; Data samples.